Orange County Men's Central Jail escape: Suspects

-Hossein Nayeri, 38, is a suspect (along with three others) of torture and kidnapping charges for the October 2012 abduction of a marijuana dispensary owner from his Newport Beach home.
+Hossein Nayeri, 38, was convicted of torture and kidnapping charges for his role in the October 2012 abduction of a marijuana dispensary owner, Michael, from his Newport Beach home.
 During the abduction, the suspects drove the victim to the Mojave Desert, burned him with a blowtorch, and cut off his penis, in an attempt to obtain information about hidden money.
 Nayeri then fled to Iran, where he has relatives, and was arrested at an airport in Prague, Czech Republic.
 He was extradited back to Orange County to face charges in the torture case.
 He has military experience from serving in the United States Marine Corps.

+In August 2019, Nayeri was convicted of two counts of kidnapping and torture of Michael, but the jury failed to reach a verdict on the charge of aggravated mayhem.
+The following year, he received two sentences of life in prison without the possibility of parole for kidnapping, with an additional seven-year sentence added for his torture conviction.
+In 2023, Nayeri was convicted of escaping from prison, as well as stealing a van, but acquitted of kidnapping cab driver Long Ma.
+He was subsequently sentenced to an additional two years and eight months for the escape, on top of his life sentence for the kidnapping of the marijuana dispensary owner.

 Jonathan Tieu, 20, and Bac Duong, 43, are believed to be associated with Vietnamese-American street gangs.
-Tieu, an alleged Tiny Rascal gang member, is suspected of murder and attempted murder for a March 20, 2011 shooting outside a pool hall in Garden Grove, California that killed 19-year-old Scottie Bui and injured another man.
+Tieu, an alleged Tiny Rascal gang member, is suspected of murder and attempted murder for a March 20, 2011, shooting outside a pool hall in Garden Grove, California, that killed 19-year-old Scottie Bui and injured another man.
 Tieu was tried for the shooting, but a jury was deadlocked on the charges and a mistrial was declared.
 He was scheduled to be retried on the charges.

 Duong is charged with attempted murder, assault with a firearm, and firing into a residence.
 This was in relation to an incident in which he shot and wounded a man in Santa Ana in November 2015.
 He has a criminal record dating back to a residential burglary conviction in San Diego County in 1995.
-In 2007 he pleaded guilty to two misdemeanor counts of burglary and receiving stolen property, and was sentenced to two years imprisonment.
+In 2007, he pleaded guilty to two misdemeanor counts of burglary and receiving stolen property, and was sentenced to two years imprisonment.
 In February 2008, Duong pleaded guilty to possession of cocaine with intent to sell, possession of a firearm by a felon, and evading police, and was sentenced to six years in prison.
 In May 2011, Duong pleaded guilty to another charge of possession of cocaine with intent to sell and the sale or transport of a controlled substance, and was sentenced to three years in prison.

+In 2022, Duong was sentenced to 20 years in prison.
+In April 2023, Tieu plead guilty to felony charges of escape and kidnapping, and was sentenced to eight years in prison, but with credit for time served.